JackyUT2023/project4-group4/README.md

 - Not optimized: run-time 2-3 min/epoch - Upsizing 28x28 to 224x224, increasing runtime 100x
 - Low epochs = unable to train all data properly and creates variation in probabilities in different reruns of the model
 - Fixed labels/categories/classifications within MNIST training dataset.
 The model would not be able to predict articles of clothing not within our dataset images such as socks or hats
+- Brand training image prediction manually cropped from Internet.
+(Time consuming to scale it up)
+- AWS Free Tier limitation.
+(Cloud ETL is limited because only certain request usage of services are free)

 # Actionable items to improve the model